Category Archives: Monaco Royals

 King Louis XIV of France; Credit – Wikipedia

 King Louis XIV, who was beginning to lose interest in his mistress Louise de la Vallière, began a relationship with Catherine-Charlotte in 1665.
 This was actually a plot by Henrietta, Duchess of Orléans to distract the king from Louise in the hopes that he would return her.
 King Louis XIV ordered Catherine-Charlotte’s cousin and lover, the Marquis de Puyguilhem, to leave Paris.
 When Puyguilhem refused to obey, he was sent to the Bastille for six months.
 When Puyguilhem was released from the Bastille, Catherine-Charlotte’s affair with King Louis XIV was already over.
-Apparently, one night Louis XIV did not find the key to Catherine-Charlotte’s room in its usual place because it had been taken by another.
+One night Louis XIV did not find the key to Catherine-Charlotte’s room in its usual place because it had been taken by another.
 Louis XIV did not return to Henrietta but began his long-time affair with Françoise-Athénaïs de Rochechouart de Mortemart, also known as Madame de Montespan.

 Because of all the rumors swirling around his wife regarding her affairs, Louis I, Prince of Monaco decided to join his brother-in-law Armand de Gramont, Count of Guiche in the Anglo-Dutch Wars fighting for the Dutch.
 While Louis was at war, Catherine-Charlotte remained at court and her affairs were scandalous.
-Among her affairs was one with Philippe, Chevalier de Lorraine, the lover of King Louis XIV’s brother and Henrietta’s husband, Philippe I, Duke of Orléans.
+Among her affairs was one with Philippe, Chevalier de Lorraine, the lover of King Louis XIV’s brother, and Henrietta’s husband, Philippe I, Duke of Orléans.

 In 1672, Louis and Catherine-Charlotte separated.
-Catherine-Charlotte obtained a position as a lady-in-waiting to Louis XIV’s mistress Françoise-Athénaïs de Rochechouart de Mortemart, but the position lasted for only one year.
+Catherine-Charlotte obtained a position as a lady-in-waiting to Louis XIV’s mistress Françoise-Athénaïs de Rochechouart de Mortemart, but the position lasted only one year.
 In the following years, she became seriously ill, probably with cancer.
 Catherine-Charlotte died at the Palais Royal in Paris, France on June 4, 1678, at the age of 39.
-She was buried at the now destroyed Convent of the Capuchins in Paris, France.
+She was buried at the now-destroyed Convent of the Capuchins in Paris, France.
 Catherine-Charlotte had not seen her husband Louis I, Prince of Monaco during the last six years of her life, and Louis showed no grief over her death.
 Louis survived Catherine-Charlotte by twenty-three years, dying from a stroke on January 3, 1701, aged 58, in Rome, then part of the Papal States, where he was serving as King Louis XIV’s ambassador to the Holy See in Rome.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.